xrecruit/chrome-ext/README.md

 # Naukri Extension
 ___
-This Extension is used to fetch resumes meta data from Naukri.com portal in one go
+This Extension is used to fetch resumes meta data from Naukri.com, Indeed.com portals in one go

 ## Features
-- Fetch all relevant profile resumes meta data from naukri.com in one go
+- Fetch all relevant profile resumes meta data from naukri.com, indeed.com in one go
 - Select profiles to fetch resumes based on your preferences eg: Vue, Node, HR etc.
 - Auto save preferred profiles
 - Fetch recent new resumes from the portal